EurekaLabdawara/FunTask/README.md

 ## Project maintainers

-This project is maintained by Eureka Labdwara and friends.
+This project is maintained by Eureka Labdawara and friends.
 Use of this project under the [MIT License](LICENSE.md).